Rory Cellan-Jones: Career

 After beginning his BBC career as a researcher on the Leeds edition of Look North, he worked in the corporation's London television newsroom for three years before gaining his first on-screen role at BBC Wales.
 He later returned to London and became the business and economics correspondent, appearing on The Money Programme between 1990 and 1992.

 After the dot com crash of 2000, he wrote the book Dot.bomb.
 He has covered issues such as Black Wednesday, the BCCI scandal and Marks and Spencer's competition troubles.

 He has evaluated the growth of websites and internet companies including the rise of Google and Wikipedia and online retailing.
 From January 2007 until leaving the BBC in 2021, he was the BBC's technology correspondent, with the job of expanding the BBC's coverage of new media and telecoms and the cultural impact of the Internet.

 On 30 May 2019, following his presentation of the first BBC broadcast over a 5G network, Cellan-Jones announced via Twitter that he had been diagnosed with early Parkinson's disease, but that he intended to carry on as normal.

 He announced on Twitter in August 2021 his intention to leave the BBC in October after 40 years.
 Along with other well-wishers from the BBC, BBC Breakfast presenter Naga Munchetty replied to him on Twitter, calling him an "utterly brilliant man".

+Since March 2023 Cellan-Jones has contributed to a podcast Movers and Shakers which is "about life with Parkinson's".
+Recordings are made in a Notting Hill pub and presenters (Gillian Lacey-Solymar, Mark Mardell, Paul Mayhew-Archer, Sir Nicholas Mostyn and Jeremy Paxman) discuss "the highs and lows, trials and tribulations, of living with the condition".
+In March 2024 The UK Broadcasting Press Guild made 'Movers and Shakers' its 'UK Podcast of the Year'.

+As of 2023, Cellan-Jones also gives a few days' professional media training a month with two different companies.

 Personal life

 Cellan-Jones is married to economist and author Diane Coyle.
-The couple have two sons and live in West Ealing, London.
+The couple live in West Ealing, London, and have two adult children.

 He and Coyle adopted Sophie, a nervous rescue dog from Romania, in December 2022.
-They have reported on Twitter about Sophie's slow progress in settling in via the hashtag #sophiefromromania.
+They have reported on social media about Sophie's slow progress in settling in via the hashtag #sophiefromromania.
+Cellan-Jones wrote a book about her, Sophie from Romania: A Year of Love and Hope with a Rescue Dog, published in October 2024.

+He was appointed Officer of the Order of the British Empire (OBE) in the 2024 Birthday Honours for services to journalism.